The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 Harry Rich, who went on to become district superintendent in French-speaking Quebec, began his cross-cultural career in Haiti.

 Terry Read was one of Dr. Paul Orjala's students at seminary.
 Terry began his missionary career in Haiti.
-After two terms there he transferred to Brazil.
-He spent some years teaching missions at Nazarene seminary in Kansas City before, returning to missionary service in French-speaking Africa.
+After two terms there, he transferred to Brazil.
+He then spent some years teaching missions at Nazarene Seminary in Kansas City before, returning to missionary service in French-speaking Africa.

 Gene Smith heads French publications at Headquarters.
 He spent most of his missionary career in Haiti before helping launch the new work in Martinique.
 Serving with him in Martinique was Brenda Gould, who had begun her missionary career in Haiti.